sirnusi/TriviaApi/backend/README.md

 ## Introduction

+### Installations
+- pip install requirements.txt to install all the dependecies for the project.

 ### Getting started
 - Base URL: This app runs locally on the port 5000 `http://127.0.0.1:500`.
 - Authentication: There is currrently no authentication in my project.